HugoDELCROIX/JokeOverflow/README.md

 - A user can vote as much as he wants to rate a joke.
 He can decide the score of a joke and can increase without limit the score of his own joke
 - On the home page, the last joke in the list is not displayed correctly.
-- The search page does not work.
-We preferred to focus on other features instead of this one.
-A good way to do it would be to let the user choose tags when adding a joke so other users could find it by searching the same tags.
 - Difficulties to round profile pictures.